Automatic Detection of Interplanetary Coronal Mass Ejections in Solar Wind In Situ Data: Introduction

 \section{Introduction}

 Interplanetary coronal mass ejections (ICMEs) are the interplanetary counterpart of coronal mass ejections (CMEs).
 Continually interacting with planetary environments, these impactful manifestations of solar activity drive the most extreme forms of space weather in our solar system and are not yet fully understood.
 Nevertheless, their geoeffectiveness and capability to trigger magnetic storms have societal impacts, which cannot be disregarded.
-Automatically detecting ICMEs in solar wind in situ data is a crucial part for accurately forecasting these events and their consequences.
+Automatically detecting ICMEs in solar wind in situ data is a crucial part for accurately forecasting these events and their consequences, and significantly contributes to the way statistical studies of ICME parameters can be carried out.

 Initial studies \cite{gosling,burlaga,kleinburlaga} and consecutive investigations of in situ measurements \cite{kilpua} led to a more thorough understanding of the typical appearance of ICMEs.
 Figure \ref{fig:exampleevent} depicts an example event exhibiting the typical signatures of an ICME featuring a magnetic cloud (MC), notwithstanding the existence of events without the presence of aforementioned structure \cite{Rouillard2011}.
 The top panel shows a smooth rotation of the magnetic field components and an enhanced total magnetic field compared to the surrounding ambient solar wind.
 The second panel shows a first enhanced, but then monotonically declining speed profile compared to the preceding solar wind.
 Both the velocity and the magnetic field exhibit a sudden sharp jump, the so called shock, which is followed by the sheath, a turbulent region preceding the magnetic cloud.
 The third panel depicts an extreme proton density decrease after the proton density increase during the shock and sheath, and the fourth panel shows a reduced proton temperature.